GuusToussaint/mari0/README.md

 MIT License

-This code is alterd to add the NEAT algoritm for the course Modern Game AI algoritms.
+This code is altered to add the NEAT algoritm for the course Modern Game AI algoritms.

 The main changes focus on removing the menu en adding an emulator layer which dictates the training process and start maps create players, controll players, etc.